-Qianyu He (何千羽) is currently a third-year PhD candidate at Fudan University in the School of Computer Science, Shanghai, China.
-Her previous work focused on the Creative Generation of Language Models:
+Qianyu He (何千羽) is currently a fourth-year PhD candidate at Fudan University in the School of Computer Science.
+Her research interests primarily focus on enhancing the fundamental reasoning and instruction following capabilities of large language models (LLMs):

 PhD in CS, 2021-2026 (estimated)